 - Occasional crashes.

-enableDualStreamModemethods in the communication scenario to support dual streams.
+enableDualStreamModemethods in the Communication profile to support dual streams.

-Added the camera management function in the communication and live broadcast scenarios by adding the following API methods:
+Adds the camera management function in the Communication and Live-broadcast profiles by adding the following API methods:

 Checks whether the device supports camera zoom.